-This article will give you some top bedroom lighting ideas to make the most of this much loved room.
+This article will give you some top bedroom lighting ideas, tips and products to make the most of this much loved room.

 Bedroom lighting needs to be bright in the morning and intimate and atmospheric at night to provide a romantic sanctuary at the end of the day.
 Traditionally in hotels, the solution has been two lamps either side of the bed and maybe a standard lamp or desk lamp.
 For small rooms, this may have been adequate but other solutions will add drama and atmosphere to your bedroom lighting.